 Metal sputtering targets are typically made from cast ingot.
 The metal or alloy is melted and solidified to ensure full density with a minimum amount of voids.
 The casting process can be performed in a vacuum or inert atmosphere to reduce the presence of oxides.
 The majority of metals can form oxides that have much higher electrical resistance.
-The presence of these oxides can create non-uniform sputtering since there is a significant difference between the electrical properties of the metal and oxide.
-Metallic targets can be shaped to the final target dimensions through thermomechanical processing (e.g., forging, rolling and heat treatment).
+The presence of these oxides can create non-uniform sputtering since there is a significant difference between the metal and oxide electrical properties.
+Metallic targets can be shaped to the final target dimensions through thermomechanical processing (e.g., forging, rolling, and heat treatment).

-Ceramic sputtering targets and semiconductor targets are typically made by sintering powders due to the difficult nature to cast these materials into the necessary target dimensions.
-Oxides targets, sulfides targets, selenides targets, and tellurides targets are brittle and feature poor electrical conductivity.
+Sintering powders typically make ceramic sputtering targets and semiconductor targets due to the difficult nature of casting these materials into the necessary target dimensions.
+Oxides targets, sulfides targets, selenides targets, and tellurides targets are brittle and feature-poor electrical conductivity.
 These materials can be crushed into powders and then sintered into high-density targets.
-While oxides such as Al2O3 and ZnO have been studied for many years, new applications have sparked the development for various sulfides, selenides and tellurides.
+While oxides such as Al2O3 and ZnO have been studied for many years, new applications have sparked the development of various sulfides, selenides, and tellurides.

 These compounds are typically reacted using high-purity starting materials.
 Most reactions between metals and O, S, Se, and Te are violent and exothermic.
-In addition, compound formation is generally done in vacuum to reduce the presence of oxides for non-oxide compounds.
-These reactions can be dangerous since S, Se and Te vapors can form toxic gases.
-The safety of the production staff comes first, with the secondary goal being to maintain the compound composition as closely to the ordered ratio and desired purity level as possible.
+In addition, compound formation is generally done in a vacuum to reduce oxides' presence for non-oxide compounds.
+These reactions can be dangerous since S, Se, and Te vapors can form toxic gases.
+The production staff's safety comes first, with the secondary goal being to maintain the compound composition as close to the ordered ratio and desired purity level as possible.
 Typical purity levels of 99.95-99.999% purity can be achieved using this process.